Studio123ca/strapi-plugin-image-color-palette/README.md

 ## Description

-This plugin generates a colour palette and dominant colour for images uploaded to Strapi.
-It uses GraphicsMagick to extract the colours from the image after it's uploaded, and stores them in the database schema.
+This plugin generates a color palette and dominant color for images uploaded to Strapi.
+It uses GraphicsMagick to extract the colors from the image after it's uploaded, and stores them in the database schema.
 When queried, it looks like this:

 ```javascript
 ...